TheTarquin/samesame/README.md

+samesame is a lightweight utility for replacing ASCII characters with homograph (look-alike) characters.

+samesame is under active development and is public domain software.

+In other words: do whatever you want with it, just don't be a dick.

+See the LICENSE.txt file for slightly more info.

 TODO:

+* Migrate these from the README to actual issues tracking in GitHub.

 * Insert zero-width spaces between characters at random or between all of them.
 Maybe zero-width space density?
 0%/25%/50%/100%?
 * Insert other random control chars (e.g. matched RtL/LtR chars)